Are You Being Harassed by Debt Collectors? Here's How to Stop Them Now!

 You want the calls and letters from the debt collector to stop, but you aren't having any luck.
 You might have told the debt collector to stop calling or sent them a letter telling them to stop, but they continue to call.
 The DoNotPay app can help get the calls and letters to stop.

 What Is a Debt Collector?

-A debt collector is a person who works for a collection agency that represents a company or person that you might owe money to.
+A debt collector is a person who works for a collection agency that represents a company or person to that you might owe money.
 It's their job to get you to pay the debt.
 In some cases, the debt collector might be able to negotiate a settlement with you, where you pay less than you owe, and they remove the account from your credit report.

 Your Rights When Dealing With a Debt Collector

 You have rights when you're dealing with a debt collector.
 A debt collector won't advise you of your rights and will try to skirt them if they can, which makes it essential that you know your rights.
 Here are some to consider:

 - The Fair Debt Collection Practices Act lays down the rules that all debt collectors are supposed to follow.

 - A written debt validation letter must be mailed to you by the debt collector within five days of their first contact with you.

 - It's your right to request a debt verification request.
 Once you request this, the debt collector must stop all collection activities until they provide you with verification of the debt.